PsychNeuro/ed1/book/glossary.md

 #### implicit
 refers to processes that operate in the brain below the level of +consciousness --- i.e., +subconscious processes.
 The opposite of +explicit processes or +declarative knowledge.

+#### independent-variable
+is the +variable that is manipulated by the experimenter in an experiment.

 #### inhibitory
 in neuroscience, this means causing a neuron to be less excited, or less likely to fire a +spike.
 More generally, can be anything that has an overall negative effect (on behavior, attitudes, etc) --- the opposite of +excitatory.